Stefan Drljača: Career

-Drljača is a youth academy graduate of TSG 1899 Hoffenheim II.
+Drljača is a youth academy graduate of TSG Hoffenheim II.
 In August 2020, he joined Borussia Dortmund II on a two-year deal.
 He made his professional debut for the team on 5 September 2021 in a 1–0 league win against TSV Havelse.
+He moved to Dynamo Dresden in June 2022.

+On 24 May 2024, VfB Stuttgart announced the signing of Drljača on a three-year contract until June 2027.

 Personal life

 Born in Germany, Drljača is of paternal Bosnian Serb and maternal Croat descent.
 His father, Nenad Drljača, hails from Bosanski Novi and is a former footballer who played for Serbian club Vojvodina during the Yugoslav First League era.
 His mother hails from Slavonski Brod.